Participate in Aphantasia Research

 Become a Citizen Scientist for Aphantasia Research

 The impacts of new discoveries into imagery extremes, aphantasia and hyperphantasia, are far-reaching.
 But they wouldn’t be possible without the generous contributions of citizen scientists.
 By becoming a citizen scientist for aphantasia research, you are contributing to new discoveries into our invisible differences.
-Discoveries that have the potential to impact the lives, work, and wellbeing of the next and future generations.
+Discoveries that have the potential to impact the lives, work, and wellbeing of future generations.
+Thank you for participating!

 Ongoing research studies